Press Reports (C) British Libraries Board Crown All rights reserved

 3rd – 8355 Lance Corporal Donald Wolstencroft, Died of Wounds in 21st Casualty Clearing Station in Hospital.
 He received multiple gun shot wounds in his right arm, back and both thighs the day before at Maricourt.
 Donald had trained with XVIII Platoon and was still serving with B Company when he died aged 31.
 His wife Mary Elizabeth provided the epitaph for his grave in Corbie “Not my will but thine O Lord” She then lived at 21 Hartington Street, Moss Side.
 The couple had married in St James Church Moss Side in August 1915.
 Donald had been a clerk at J & N Philips and previously served for 3 years with 2nd Volunteer Battalion, Manchester Regiment.
 He had enlisted on 2nd September 1914, appointed unpaid Lance Corporal on 19th September and paid in the rank on 2nd December.
 Mary had remarried a Mr Lewis when she received Donald’s medals in 1922.

 8228 Private John Seed Mckenna.
-Died of Wounds in Rouen Hospital.
+Died of Wounds in a Rouen Hospital.
 John was 21 and had trained with IV Platoon of A Company.
-His widow Dorothy Vene Taylor arranged an inscription on John’s grave confirming the couple had a child “From his loving wife and son”.
+France 08/11/1915.
+His widow Dorothy Vene Taylor lived at 51 Parkfield Street, Rusholme and arranged an inscription on John’s grave “From his loving wife and son”.
 At that time, Dorothy had remarried a Mr Taylor and was resident at 115 Mauldeth Road, Withington.

 5th – A3.
 1 O.R.
 Wounded.